laminas/laminas-i18n/docs/book/migration/migration-to-v2.4.md

-# Migration to Version 2.4
+# Migration from Versions prior to 2.4

 ## General